jmtalarn/elm-personal-site/content/posts/2017-08-18-build-publish-ionic-app-live-update-firebase-angularjs.md

 <!--more-->
 <h2>Binding AngularJS models to Firebase with AngularFire</h2>
-We use Firebase as the backend and in order to integrate it better with our AngularJS application we installed also the <a href="http://blog.jmtalarn.com/build-publish-ionic-app-first-steps/">angularfire</a> library.
+We use Firebase as the backend and in order to integrate it better with our AngularJS application we installed also the [angularfire](http://blog.jmtalarn.com/build-publish-ionic-app-first-steps/) library.

 <blockquote>AngularFire is the officially supported AngularJS binding for Firebase.
 This binding lets you associate Firebase references with Angular models so that they will be transparently and immediately kept in sync with the database and with all other clients currently using your application.
 </blockquote>
-In our <a href="http://blog.jmtalarn.com/build-publish-ionic-app-angular-structure-services-controllers/">factory for managing ToDo items </a> we created the connection needed to open the references to our ToDo items lists.
+In our [factory for managing ToDo items ](http://blog.jmtalarn.com/build-publish-ionic-app-angular-structure-services-controllers/) we created the connection needed to open the references to our ToDo items lists.

 ```javascript
 .factory('Todos', function($firebaseArray, CurrentListService, $ionicLoading, Auth)